drainganggtb/web-scraping-challenge/README.md

 The scraping process utilized Jupyter Notebook, BeautifulSoup, Pandas, Requests, and Splinter. <a href="https://github.com/drainganggtb/web-scraping-challenge/blob/main/Missions_to_Mars/mission_to_mars.ipynb" target="_blank">mission_to_mars.ipynb</a>
  contains all of the scraping work and Pandas data frames which were created in the process.

-### The sites which were scraped were:
+### The following sites were scraped:
 #### NASA Mars News
- The [Nasa Mars News site](https://mars.nasa.gov/news/?page=0&per_page=40&order=publish_date+desc%2Ccreated_at+desc&search=&category=19%2C165%2C184%2C204&blank_scope=Latest) was scraped to collect the latest news title and paragraph text, which were assigned to referenceable variables
+ The [Nasa Mars News site](https://mars.nasa.gov/news/?page=0&per_page=40&order=publish_date+desc%2Ccreated_at+desc&search=&category=19%2C165%2C184%2C204&blank_scope=Latest) was scraped to collect the latest news title and paragraph text, which were assigned to referenceable variables.
  ```
  news_title = "NASA's Next Mars Mission to Investigate Interior of the Red Planet"
  news_p = "Preparation of NASA's next spacecraft to Mars, InSight, has ramped up this summer, on course for launch next May"